-It is the student’s responsibility to make Central Maine Community College’s Disabilities Coordinator aware of his/her disability and need for accommodation in a timely manner including prior to or during the admissions process or prior to course registration.
-Students who believe they have a current and essential need for disability accommodations are responsible for requesting accommodations and providing required documentation to verify disability to the Disabilities Coordinator.
+It is the student’s responsibility to ensure Central Maine Community College’s disabilities coordinator is aware of their disability and need for accommodation in a timely manner, i.e., prior to or during the admissions process or prior to course registration.
+Students who believe they have a current and essential need for disability accommodations are responsible for requesting accommodations and providing required documentation to verify disability to the disabilities coordinator.
 The up-to-date documentation is required to justify the possible need for reasonable accommodation(s) that provides equal access to programs and services at the college.

 Documentation must be typed on official letterhead of the diagnosing practitioner.
-The practitioner must be a licensed and /or certified professional who is qualified to diagnose the stated disability and not related to the student.
-It must be current for the disability (for learning disability, within five years and adult scales; for all other disability areas, within one year).
+The practitioner must be a licensed and/or certified professional who is qualified to diagnose the stated disability and not related to the student.
+It must be current for the disability (for learning disability, within five years and based on adult scales; for all other disability areas, within one year).
 Documentation must include the following components:

 - Diagnosis must be described from Diagnostic and Statistical Manual of Mental Disorders IV or latest edition (if appropriate).